The Complete Buying Guide to Natural Yellow Diamonds (Updated 2025)

 Bespoke spring-inspired flower earrings in 18Kt yellow gold with colorless and natural yellow diamonds.

 Fancy color diamonds are often graded by the increased color strength going from Faint to Fancy Deep.
 Diamonds identified as Fancy Intense and Fancy Vivid are considered the most desirable and command higher prices.
-At Langerman, we identify colors with a system based on the image each shade evokes.
+At Langerman, we identify colors with a system based on the image and emotion each shade evokes.
 You will find names like Canary, Saffron, Vanilla, Gold, Bronze, and Honey for our yellow diamonds.
 This intuitive color classification makes it easier to communicate and understand the specific color shade of a natural color diamond.

 Read more about color in natural diamonds.

-The Origin of Yellow Diamonds
+The Origin of Natural Yellow Diamonds

 Spectacular 1.93 carat, pear cut, fancy vivid yellow diamond from the Zimmi mine.